rickshahid/SkyMedia/README.md

 ![](http://skymedia.azureedge.net/Snip01.ApplicationWebSite.png)

-For sample screenshots of key application views and functionality, refer to http://github.com/RickShahid/SkyMedia/wiki
+For additional screenshots of key application views and functionality, refer to http://github.com/RickShahid/SkyMedia/wiki

 The following set of media functionality has been integrated and enabled within this Azure ASP.NET Core MVC web app: